alexander-danilenko/dotfiles-windows/README.md

 ### 🔑 Windows Activation

-> [!CAUTION]
->
-> Use legitimate license keys if you can!
+Activate your Windows 11 installation to unlock all features and ensure you're running a legitimate copy.
+While legitimate license keys are preferred, community activation tools provide an alternative when needed.

->
+> [!IMPORTANT]
-> Community activation script is the last resort!
+> Always prioritize official licensing methods and use community solutions responsibly as the last resort!

 - https://github.com/massgravel/Microsoft-Activation-Scripts

 ### 🔒 PowerShell Security

+Configure PowerShell to run setup scripts safely while maintaining security for downloaded content.
+This policy allows locally created scripts to run while requiring digital signatures for scripts from the internet.
+Run this command to enable the configuration scripts in this guide:

 ```powershell
 Set-ExecutionPolicy RemoteSigned -Scope LocalMachine
 ```

 ### 📦 Package Management (WinGet)

+Set up WinGet to automatically install all your essential applications from a single configuration file.
+This approach ensures consistent software installation across different systems and saves time during setup.

-- Install [App Installer](https://www.microsoft.com/en-us/p/app-installer/9nblggh4nns1) from Microsoft Store
+- Install the [App Installer](https://www.microsoft.com/en-us/p/app-installer/9nblggh4nns1) from Microsoft Store
-- Apply WinGet config by:
+- Apply WinGet config by running:

   ```powershell
   # Install all packages from config